Ready to retire? You still need a budget.

 Think big picture

 For many people, the budgeting process stalls before it really gets started.
 That's often because they worry about the details of their discretionary (nice-to-have) spending instead of looking at the big picture.
 Start by understanding your essential (must-have) expenses and how you can use guaranteed sources of income, like Social Security, pensions, and annuities, to pay for them.
-(See the "Essential expenses" section below.)
+(See the "Essential expenses" section.)

 Then create your discretionary budget by focusing on categories of spending—such as travel, gifting, and entertainment—rather than trying to account for every dollar you'll spend.
 A good practice is to match these nice-to-have expenses with income from individual retirement accounts (IRAs) and other tax-deferred retirement savings accounts.